fmidev/nemo-fmi-devel/INSTALL.rst

 Running the model
 -----------------

-Once makenemo has run successfully, the opa executable is available in CONFIG/"MY_CONFIG"/EXP00 For the reference configurations, the EXP00 folder also contains the initial input files (namelists, *xml files for the IOs…).
+Once makenemo has run successfully, the opa executable is available in ``CONFIG/MY_CONFIG/EXP00`` For the reference configurations, the EXP00 folder also contains the initial input files (namelists, \*xml files for the IOs…).
 If the configuration also needs NetCDF input files, this should be downloaded here from the corresponding tar file, see Users/Reference Configurations

    cd 'MY_CONFIG'/EXP00
    mpirun -n $NPROCS ./opa    # $NPROCS is the number of processes ; mpirun is your MPI wrapper